 Yields are subject to change with economic conditions.
 Yield is only one factor that should be considered when making an investment decision.
 Credit ratings are subject to change.
 Duration, the most commonly used measure of bond risk, quantifes the efect of changes in interest rates on the price of a bond or bond portfolio.
 The longer the duration, the more sensitive the bond or portfolio would be to changes in interest rates.
-The majority of \$25 and \$1000 par preferred securities are "callable" meaning that the issuer may retire the securities at specific prices and dates prior to maturity.
+The majority of \$25 and \$1000 par preferred securities are "callable" meaning that the issuer may retire the securities at specifc prices and dates prior to maturity.
 Interest/dividend payments on certain preferred issues may be deferred by the issuer for periods of up to 5 to 10 years, depending on the particular issue.
 The investor would still have income tax liability even though payments would not have been received.
 Price quoted is per \$25 or \$1,000 share, unless otherwise specifed.
 Current yield is calculated by multiplying the coupon by par value divided by the market price.
 The initial interest rate on a foating-rate security may be lower than that of a fxed-rate security of the same maturity because investors expect to receive additional income due to future increases in the foating security's underlying reference rate.
 The reference rate could be an index or an interest rate.
 However, there can be no assurance that the reference rate will increase.
-Some foating-rate securities may be subject to call risk.
-The market value of convertible bonds and the underlying common stock(s) will fuctuate and after purchase may be worth more or less than original cost.
-If sold prior to maturity, investors may receive more or less than their original purchase price or maturity value, depending on market conditions.
+Some foating-rate securits price or less than their original purchase price or maturity value, depending on market conditions.
+Callable bonds may be redeemed by the issuer prior to maturity, investors may receive more or less than their original purchase price or maturity value, depending on market conditions.
 Callable bonds may be redeemed by the issuer prior to maturity.
 Additional call features may exist that could afect yield.
-Some \$25 or \$1000 par preferred securities are QDI (Qualifed Dividend Income) eligible.
-Information on QDI eligibility is obtained from third party sources.
-The
+Some \$25 or \$1000 par preferred securities are QDI (Qualifed Dividend Income) eligibility is obtained from third party sources.
+The dividend income on QDI eligibile preferreds qualifes for a reduced